ISISComputingGroup/ibex_developers_manual/Databinding---common-mistakes.md

             .observe(txtAge), BeanProperties.value("age").observe(person));
 ```

-This assumes there is a getter and setter called getAge and setAge.
+This assumes there is a getter and setter called `getAge` and `setAge`.

-For something like getFedId the binding code would look like:
+For something like `getFedId` the binding code would look like:

 ```java
 ctx.bindValue(WidgetProperties.text(SWT.Modify)